nekocode/create-android-kotlin-app/README.md

 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0.html) [![Release](https://jitpack.io/v/nekocode/kotgo.svg)](https://jitpack.io/#nekocode/kotgo) [![Join the chat at https://gitter.im/nekocode/kotgo](https://badges.gitter.im/nekocode/kotgo.svg)](https://gitter.im/nekocode/kotgo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Create Project
-You can fast create a new kotgo template project by using the following command.
-Just paste and excute it at a Terminal prompt.
+You can create a new Kotgo template project fast by using the following command.
+Just paste and execute it at a terminal prompt.
 Have fun!
 ```bash
 python -c "$(curl -fsSL https://raw.githubusercontent.com/nekocode/kotgo/master/project_creator.py)"
 ```
 Of course, you can also download the python script to your local disk to run it.
+It depends on the `requests` lib.

 ## Description
 **Kotgo** is an android development framework using **MVP** architecture.
-It built with both **kotlin** and java.
+It is built with pure **Kotlin**.
 ![](art/layer.png)

 ### Related articles